-5.10 Employee performance
+5.9 Employee performance

-5.10.1 Appraisal
+5.9.1 Appraisal

 The company operates various types of employee appraisals throughout the business depending upon the employee's role and responsibility within the organisation.
 Appraisals are an opportunity for a line manager to discuss and review the performance of an individual employee in confidence and if appropriate set the employee personal targets or identify potential training opportunities.
-Your line manager will discuss with you in advance the format and arrangements of the appraisal scheme linked to your position.
+Your line manager will discuss with vou in advance the format and arrangements of the appraisal scheme linked to your position.

-5.10.2 Training and development
+5.9.2 Training and development

-The Hills Group regards training, development and continuing education as a mutually beneficial process.
-Your development is therefore regarded as critical for achieving both individual and business objectives.
-The Hills Group will encourage you to develop your skills both to improve performance in your current role as well as equipping you to take advantage of future opportunities.
+The Hills Group regards learning, development and continuing education as a mutually beneficial process.
+Your development, including company issued mandatory training is therefore regarded as critical for achieving both individual and business objectives.
+The Hills Group will encourage you to develop your skills both to improve performance in your current role, as well as equipping you to take advantage of future opportunities, by providing a platform where such learning can be undertaken.

-5.10.3 Discussions with line manager
+5.9.3 Discussions with line manager